ethz-asl/libpointmatcher-release/doc/ApplicationsAndPub.md

 ## Publications using libpointmatcher

+1. G. Hitz, F. Pomerleau, F. Colas, and R. Siegwart.
+"State Estimation for Shore Monitoring Using an Autonomous Surface Vessel."
+International Symposium on Experimental Robotics (ISER), 2014, 2014.

+1. P. Krüsi, B. Bücheler, F. Pomerleau, U. Schwesinger, R. Siegwart, and P. Furgale.
+"Lighting‐invariant Adaptive Route Following Using Iterative Closest Point Matching."
+Journal of Field Robotics (2014).

 1. N. Corso and A. Zakhor, “Indoor Localization Algorithms for an Ambulatory Human Operated 3D Mobile Mapping System.,” Remote Sens., vol. 5, no. 12, 2013.

 1. M. Gianni, G. Gonnelli, A. Sinha, M. Menna, and F. Pirri, “An Augmented Reality approach for trajectory planning and control of tracked vehicles in rescue environments,” Safety, Security, and Rescue Robotics (SSRR), 2013 IEEE International Symposium on, pp. 1–6, 2013.